 A cordless lift gives the windows a clean look and means no dangling cords are within reach of little ones.
 Learn more about kids and window covering safety.

-For the master bedroom, Danae went with Blinds.com Roman Shades in a warmer taupe called Navarro Cornerstone.
+For the main bedroom, Danae went with Blinds.com Roman Shades in a warmer taupe called Navarro Cornerstone.
 This fabric has more heft and lots of hues woven throughout, so it’ll work in almost any space.
 A blackout liner allows for more uninterrupted sleep and blocks heat to keep the home cooler.

-“In the master we went with an inside mounted roman shade in an almost tweed like fabric called Navarro Cornerstone.
+“In the bedroom we went with an inside mounted roman shade in an almost tweed like fabric called Navarro Cornerstone.
 The fabric has beautiful flecks of blacks and greys woven throughout and when backed with the blackout liner from blinds.com – it blocks all the light!“

 “Another benefit to having black out lined shades is that the black out liner helps with heat transfer and blocks the heat so it stays out and doesn’t come in!
 For a house by the beach with no a/c, we don’t often need a/c here with the cool ocean breezes rolling in but every little bit helps!”